Mali's junta gains musical ally, as critics raise alarm – DW – 11/20/2024

 Keita recently declared his unwavering support for the military government led by Colonel Assimi Goita.
 He described the junta as the last bastion of hope for Mali amid years of political turmoil and insecurity.

-"I decided to support the military government because Mali is a country that has been sold," Keita said in an interview with DW.
+"I decided to support the military government because Mali is a country that has been sold," Keita said in a DW interview.
 "The people rose for their sovereignty, and the military government came to support them so lives wouldn't be lost.
 We need the military.
 They are our last hope, and we will always support them."

 "We are a democratic nation, and anyone who says otherwise has a different definition of democracy," he said.